Rajamahendravaram: Floriculture

-Rajahmundry is also famous for flowers.
-Various varieties of flowers are cultivated here.
-Nurseries here are spread more than 3,500 acres in Kadiam, Rajahmundry Rural mandals of the city.
-Floriculture is expanding to Mandapeta town.
-Central Floriculture Institute and Research Centre is under construction at Vemagiri in the city.
-Government is exporting these flowers from Rajahmundry Airport through cargo planes.
+Rajahmundry is also famous for flowers, as various varieties are cultivated here.
+Nurseries are spread over more than 3,500 acres in the Kadiam, Rajahmundry Rural mandals of the city.
+The Central Floriculture Institute and Research Centre is under construction at Vemagiri in the city.
+The government exports these flowers from Rajahmundry Airport through cargo planes.

 Economy

 Rajahmundry is a commercial hub for East Godavari and West Godavari Districts.
-Nurseries in Kadiam mandal generates huge revenue to Rajahmundry revenue division.
-A floriculture research centre is in construction at Vemagiri to give a major boost to the nurseries in Godavari districts.
+Nurseries in Kadiam mandal generate huge revenue to Rajahmundry revenue division.
+A floriculture research centre is under construction at Vemagiri to give a major boost to the nurseries in Godavari districts.
 Floriculture is expanding to Mandapeta, Alamuru and Atreyapuram mandals.
-Main Road and Tadithota are main marketing places in the city.
-Many shopping complexes, multiplexes, hotels and convention halls are in construction near NH 216A (old NH 16) and it is becoming another shopping centre.
-Tourism also generates revenue to this region.
-It is one of the largest bullion markets in India which consists hundreds of gold, silver and platinum shops throughout the city.
+Main Road and Tadithota are the main commercial areas in the city.
+Many shopping complexes, multiplexes, hotels and convention halls are under construction near NH 216A (old NH 16) and it is becoming another shopping centre.
+Tourism also generates revenue for this region.
+It is one of the largest bullion markets in India, with hundreds of gold, silver and platinum shops throughout the city.

 Industries and employment

 Rajahmundry is an industrial hub with huge industries generating employment.
 The city is the headquarters for ONGC, GAIL in K.G.
 Basin.
-Godavari districts are one of the largest petrochemical hubs in India.
+The Godavari districts form one of the largest petrochemical hubs in India.
 There are two huge paper mills in the city located at Luthergiri and Kadiam.
 There are two power plants in city i.e., GMR Power Plant and Vijjeswaram Power Plant (which runs on Natural gas and Naptha as primary and secondary fuels).
 The Government has set up industrial parks and industrial clusters at Nidigatla, Pallakadiam, Rajanagaram, Kadiyam, Jegurapadu areas in the city.
 The present district five-year plan, includes making the city an IT hub.

 Culture

 Art and crafts

 Damerla Rama Rao Art Gallery is dedicated to the works of the artist Damerla Rama Rao of the city and showcases various paintings by him such as Krishna Leela, Godavari of Eastern Ghats and Milkmaids of Kathiawar.

-Ratnam pens are the first handcrafted pens in India since 1932.
-The pens are made from ebonite with gold or silver plated nibs.
-Ratnamson is a brand name of the K.V.Ratnam and sons, Ratnam Ball pen works at Fort Gate, Rajahmudry.
+Ratnam pens are India's first handcrafted pens, made since 1932.
+The pens are made from ebonite with gold- or silver-plated nibs.
+Ratnamson is the brand name of K. V. Ratnam and Sons; Ratnam Ball Pen Works is located at Fort Gate, Rajahmundry.